Frequently Asked Questions

 How do you expect your findings to be used?

 Our findings will inform the development of climate policy, course curricula and climate steward training programs, media coverage, and community response at a time when collective action on the future of the planet is urgently needed.
-The promotion and dissemination of deliverables will be enhanced by the project’s affiliated supporter, The National Resource Defense Council (NRDC), one of the oldest nonpartisan, nonprofit environmental advocacy group in the U.S., which has an international membership of three million.
+The promotion and dissemination of deliverables will be enhanced by the project’s affiliated supporter, The Natural Resource Defense Council (NRDC), one of the oldest nonpartisan, nonprofit environmental advocacy group in the U.S., which has an international membership of three million.

 How will the research be shared?